Iconic characters and their cultural impact on iconic and profound animated villains

 Jafar symbolizes the excessive ambition and corruption, using manipulation to achieve absolute power.

-Their cunning and desire for political control show how corruption can corrupt values and loyalties in the pursuit of dominance.
+His cunning and desire for political control show how corruption can corrupt values and loyalties under the desire for dominance.

 This villain represents the darkness that emerges from the lust for power, unleashing devastating consequences for those around him.

-Jafar was originally inspired by real historical figures, which amplifies his role as a symbol of political corruption.
+Jafar was originally inspired by real historical figures, amplifying his role as a symbol of political corruption.

-Ursula embodies the revenge and the quest for power from a position of marginalization and resentment.
+Úrsula embodies the revenge and the search for power from a position of marginalization and resentment.

-Their manipulation and magical hiring reflect unbridled ambition and a desire to reverse perceived injustices.
+Their manipulation and magical hiring reflect excessive ambition and the desire to reverse perceived injustices.

 This character personifies how pain and anger can transform into a destructive force.